Avoid overspending and legal issues: Effectively manage software licenses for savings and compliance. Don't miss out on the benefits.

 Here are key features that make a software license management tool stand out:

 For enterprises, a software license management (SLM) system is most valuable when it can be linked with the current IT and business infrastructure.
-The accurate integration makes sure that there is less manual work, minimises compliance risks and maintain accuracy.
+The accurate integration makes sure that there is less manual work, minimises compliance risks and maintains accuracy.

 SLM is tied to the procurement and the vendor management systems in such a way that all new software purchases are automatically registered in the license inventory.
 This eliminates gaps between purchasing and tracking, and ensures compliance and visibility on the first day.